 - No management fees for .edu accounts or anyone under 24 years old

 - No fees for accounts with a $0 balance

-- Only available as iOS or Android app
+- Only available as iOS or Android app — no desktop access

-- Only available to United States residents (although global expansion is not far off)
+- Only available to United States residents

-Acorns currently boasts a referral program that gifts users who refer friends with money.
+Acorns has a referral program that gifts users who refer friends with money.
 To get started and receive your referral code, you need to create an Acorns account.
 Your friends will receive a $5 sign up bonus if they sign up using your referral code (don't let them forget that step!).
 You will also receive a $5 bonus for each friend you refer, not a bad way to make some easy side cash!